 Do I have to buy a meal plan if I live on campus?

 Unless you live in a campus apartment or townhome with a private kitchen, on-campus housing policies usually require students to purchase meal plans.
 This isn’t necessarily a bad thing.
-If you’re going to live in the dorms, your room isn’t equipped with a kitchen or kitchenette.
-Most dorm buildings only have one communal kitchen shared among all residents.
+If you’re going to live in a dorm, your room won’t be equipped with a kitchen or kitchenette.
+Many dorm buildings have kitchens on each floor, but some will only have one communal kitchen shared among all residents.
 It isn’t realistic to assume that you’ll have uninterrupted access to your dorm’s kitchen facilities at all mealtimes.
 If you are still concerned, check with your school.
 It may offer minimal meal plans that better suit your eating habits.

 May I buy a meal plan if I live off campus?

 If you live off campus, you don’t have to buy a meal plan, but you certainly can if you want to.
 Though you have your own kitchen in your apartment, you may decide that cooking all of your meals is too much of a commitment.
 If mealtimes are interfering with your class or work schedule, you might opt for a minimal meal plan.
+This may be enough to get you lunch on campus each day of the week or given you a certain number of meals per semester.
+Typically, colleges will also let you pay by the meal; if you planned to eat lunch at home but find yourself stuck on campus, for example, you can use cash to get into the dining hall even if you’re not on a meal plan.
 Some schools even offer dining options specifically for students and other members of the college community who live nearby.

 How do meal plans work?

 Meal plans work differently at different schools.
 Generally, your meal plan balance is loaded directly onto your student ID or other electronic card.